Guy Thwaites

-Guy Edward Thwaites (born 19 January 1971) is a British professor of infectious diseases at the University of Oxford, and director of the Oxford University Clinical Research Unit (OUCRU) in Ho Chi Minh City in Vietnam.
-His focus is on severe bacterial infections, including meningitis and Staphylococcus aureus bloodstream infection, and tuberculosis.
+Guy Edward Thwaites (born 19 January 1971) is a British professor of infectious diseases at the University of Oxford.
+He was director of the Oxford University Clinical Research Unit (OUCRU) in Ho Chi Minh City in Vietnam from October 2013 to January 2026.
+His research focus is on severe bacterial infections, including meningitis and Staphylococcus aureus bloodstream infection, and tuberculosis.
 He is a former first-class cricketer.

 Early life and education

 Guy Thwaites was born in Brighton in January 1971, to cricketer and physician Ian Thwaites.
 He was educated at Eastbourne College, before going up to Girton College, Cambridge.
 There he completed his pre-clinical years before doing a year in art history.
-While studying at Cambridge, Thwaites played first-class cricket for Cambridge University Cricket Club in 1991 and 1992, making four appearances.
-He scored 68 runs in his four first-class matches at an average of 11.33, with a highest score of 32.
+While studying at Cambridge, Thwaites played first-class cricket for Cambridge University Cricket Club in 1991 and 1992.
 Subsequently, he gained admission to study medicine at the United Medical and Dental Schools of Guy's and St Thomas' Hospitals, from where he graduated.

 While a student, with a friend doing a history PhD, he came across the story of sudor anglicus, the mysterious English sweating sickness of the 15th and 16th centuries.
 In 1998, five years after the hantavirus outbreak in the US made headlines, and then working at St Thomas' Hospital, he co-authored a paper hypothesising that the mysterious medieval illness was very similar to that in the US and could have been hantavirus pulmonary syndrome.
 After discovering the grave of Henry Brandon, who he believed had been affected by the illness, he did not propose plans to exhume the body for DNA analysis.

 Career

-Thwaites trained in infectious diseases and microbiology at Brighton University, the Oxford University Clinical Research Unit (OUCRU) in Ho Chi Minh City in Vietnam, and the Hospital for Tropical Diseases, London.
+Thwaites trained in infectious diseases and microbiology at Brighton and Sussex University Hospitals, the Oxford University Clinical Research Unit (OUCRU) in Ho Chi Minh City in Vietnam, and the Hospital for Tropical Diseases, London.
 In Vietnam he was a Wellcome Trust Clinician Scientist Fellow and mentored by Nicholas White and Jeremy Farrar.
-After more than four years there he returned to London, and two years later joined the MRC Centre for Molecular Bacteriology and Infection at Imperial College, where he worked on the bacteria Staphylococcus aureus.
-He was appointed consultant at Guy's and St Thomas' in 2011.
+After more than four years there he returned to London, and two years later joined the MRC Centre for Molecular Bacteriology and Infection at Imperial College, where he worked on the bacteria Mycobacterium tuberculosis.
+He was appointed honorary consultant in infectious disease at Guy's and St Thomas' Hospitals and Reader in Infectious Diseases at King's College London from 2011 to 2013.

-Thwaites was later appointed professor of infectious diseases at the University of Oxford, and focuses on severe bacterial infections, including meningitis and Staphylococcus aureus bloodstream infection, and tuberculosis.
-In 2013 he returned to Vietnam as director of the OUCRU, replacing Farrar.
-In January 2021 in response to the COVID-19 pandemic he said "vaccination is the only long term strategy".
+In 2013 Thwaites returned to Vietnam as director of the OUCRU, replacing Farrar.
+He was appointed professor of infectious diseases at the University of Oxford in 2014.
+His research focuses on life-threatening bacterial infections, including meningitis and Staphylococcus aureus bloodstream infection, and tuberculosis.
+He is an authority on the diagnosis and treatment of tuberculous meningitis.
+In January 2026 he stepped down as OUCRU director and returned to the United Kingdom, taking a position as Professor of Infectious Disease in the Nuffield Department of Medicine, University of Oxford, and Honorary Infectious Diseases consultant in Oxford University Hospitals NHS Foundation Trust.